-Autumn brings about 4-4.5 inches of rain per month to New York.
+Autumn brings about 3-5 inches of rain per month to New York.
 It’s not your imagination—it really is slightly wetter out there.
 That can be a serious problem if you’re carrying cardboard boxes around.
 To avoid ruining your belongings or having them spill out on the sidewalk, consider renting plastic crates instead.
 Our favorite company for renting plastic moving boxes in New York is BoxUp.
 Tell them we sent you!

 2. Declutter and Donate

 Now’s the time to go through all your stuff, especially spring and summer gear, and get rid of anything you won’t be using in the near future.
 Another good rule of thumb: if you haven’t used it in the past six months or year, it should go too.
 Look into non-profits you can donate to.
 Not only will you get a feel-good vibe, but you may also be able to claim it when tax time rolls around in a few months.
 Think outside the box with donations; animal shelters will often take used blankets and towels, while there is a myriad of domestic violence and homeless shelters which can use everything under the sun, particularly games and books for children, as well as hygiene supplies and clothes.
 Your local food pantry would also likely be thrilled to have your non-perishables, especially if you can get them in before they fill up from Thanksgiving donations.